ocirede/Udemy_course_Python_small_projects/README.md

 ### 3. **Pong Arcade Game**
    - **Description**: A recreation of the classic Pong game using Python and Pygame.
 The project involves handling user input for paddles and implementing the game mechanics for ball movement and scoring.
-   - **Skills Learned**: Pygame, game development, collision detection.
+   - **Skills Learned**: Turtle, game development, collision detection.

 ### 4. **Quiz Game**
    - **Description**: A simple text-based quiz game where users answer multiple-choice questions.
 The project includes user interaction, input validation, and scoring.